WMD-group/SMACT/paper.md

 [AM](https://github.com/a-ws-m) designed and implemented the structure prediction subpackage and benchmarking framework.
 [DWD](https://github.com/dandavies99) is the original lead developer and contributed to CI infrastructure and code quality tooling.
 [RN](https://github.com/ryannduma) implemented the property prediction subpackage, metallicity module, and screening performance optimisations.
-[AW](https://wmd-group.github.io/) supervised the project and contributed to the codebase.
 [KTB](https://github.com/keeeto) is an original author who continued contributing to the codebase.
 [JL](https://github.com/JiwooChloeLee) contributed the initial dopant prediction implementation and charge state comparison fixes.
 [PD](https://github.com/Panyalak) contributed to lattice parameter calculations.